Student Opportunities

 Undergraduate Students

-The team engages Cornell students in Biology, Animal Sciences, Environmental and Sustainability, and Earth and Atmospheric Sciences majors (and possibly others, too!) through research-for-credit (i.e. BioG2990/4990).
+The team engages Cornell students who are dedicated to a future in the Ocean Sciences and majoring in Biology, Animal Sciences, Environmental and Sustainability, and Earth and Atmospheric Sciences (and possibly others, too!) through research-for-credit (i.e. BioG2990/4990).
 Each year the team receives many more applicants than we’re able to accommodate.
-I usually recruit junior and senior undergraduate students through participation in class (BioMI 3500 / EAS 3555 – Marine Microbes and Disease; taught in Spring 2023 and then in subsequent Fall semesters), so if you’re interested in working in the lab then it’s a good idea to take this class!
+I usually recruit junior and senior undergraduate students through participation in class (BioMI 3500 / EAS 3555 – Marine Microbes and Disease; taught in Fall semesters), so if you’re interested in working in the lab then it’s a good idea to take this class!
+Stay tuned on this site as well.

 In addition, the lab engages students from both Cornell and other institutions through the Research Experiences for Undergraduates program for summer research.
 If you’re interested in current projects, please contact the PI for opportunities.